Including OWASP ModSecurity Core Rule Set

 With this statistical data, the iterative tuning process becomes quite clear: The modsec-positive-stats.rb script brings sense and reason to the process.

 For the outbound responses, the situation is a bit simpler as you will hardly see any scores above 5.
 There simply are not enough rules to have any cumulative effect; probably because there is not much you can check in a response.
-So, I reduce the response threshold down to 5 or 4 rather quickly (which happens to be the default value of the Core Rule Set outbound request threshold).
+So, I reduce the response threshold down to 5 or 4 rather quickly (which happens to be the default value of the CRS outbound request threshold).

 Step 10 (Goodie): Summary of the ways of combating false positives